Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

    to distinguish payloads and `HashPrefix::sidecar` for item hashes.
 They are fetched through sidecar sync, not parsed or submitted as transactions.

-6. Proposal-visible extension data must be signed.
+6. Proposal-visible or validation-visible extension data must be signed.

-   Do not attach behavior-changing sidecar payloads as unsigned out-of-band proposal data.
-If stripping or changing a field would alter RNG or export behavior, that field must be covered by the proposal signature and by the proposal identity used for duplicate suppression.
+   Do not attach behavior-changing sidecar payloads as unsigned out-of-band proposal or validation wrapper data.
+If stripping or changing a field would alter RNG or export behavior, that field must be covered by the relevant signed payload and by the identity used for duplicate suppression/replay checks on that path.

+   Today ConsensusExtensions uses signed proposal sidecars, not validation sidecars.
+If a future design carries extension material through validations, the same rule applies: the behavior-changing data, or a digest of it, must be inside the signed validation payload and bound to the validating key and ledger.
+A protobuf field outside the signed validation is only transport metadata; it must not affect consensus-extension behavior.

 ## Validator Set And Quorum